The Sexual Prohibitions in Leviticus 18 Don’t Apply to Christians

 (y.)
 The modern move against patriarchy opposes Scripture and is unbiblical;

 (z.)
-Although, oppressive or abusive patriarchs can be rejected on a biblical basis (Eph 5:28-30).
+Although, oppressive or abusive patriarchs can and should be rejected on a biblical basis (Eph 5:28-30).

 (ab.)
 Gal 3:28 is not about gender equality, it’s about salvation.
-It teaches that, rather than being limited to the Jews through the Law, salvation is now available to all people equally through faith in Jesus.
+It teaches there is no difference between men and women (or Jews/ Gentiles, or slaves/free) when it comes to membership in God’s family.
+Salvation is available to all people equally through faith in Jesus.
 (See the full passage Galatians 3:15-29.)

 (ac.)
 Both genders have always been of equal value in God’s eyes.
 Both man and woman were created in the image of God from the very beginning (Gen 1:27)